Kartavya728/KrackHacK-akatsuki/README.md

 ✅ **Automated Traffic Analysis:**
 - Helps in traffic monitoring and urban planning by counting vehicles and analyzing road conditions.
+✅ **Multi-Object detection:**
+- **Traffic signal and sign detection**: Assists drivers to slow or stop the car as per driving area and traffic signal info
+- **Differetiate in vehicals**: Detects car,bus,truck,motorcycle and riders
 ---
 ## ⚙️ Tech Stack
 - **Deep Learning:** YOLO (You Only Look Once) by Ultralytics